DotCamp/ultimate-blocks-legacy/readme.txt

 **Progress Bar Block**
 Add Cirle/Line Progress bar with this blocks.
 Comes with options to change thickness, color.

+**Post Grid Block**
+Add a list or grid of your posts.
+Comes with options to change categories, order and many more.

 **Star Rating Block**
 Add Star ratings in your posts/pages.
 You can customize size, color, numbers of stars.